 If you were recently injured in an occupational accident, you might be eligible to receive workers’ compensation benefits to pay for medical treatment or provide a level of income while you recover.
 The best way to learn what to do after a work accident in Elgin is to consult a trustworthy workers’ compensation attorney.

 Under the Illinois Workers’ Compensation Act, codified at 820 Illinois Compiled Statutes 305/11, if an employer has to purchase workers’ compensation insurance, they may be required to pay benefits to any employee who suffers an occupational injury or illness that arises out of their employment.
 Common types of injuries that occur in workplace accidents include:

 Some of the more harmful and potentially fatal injuries to occur in work-related accidents are those suffered by workers in hazardous occupational fields.
 That includes loggers, farmers, ranchers, fishers, roofers, construction workers, and others who have to work with sharp tools, heavy machinery, or at certain heights.
-These employees in particular should have a plan in place for what to do after a local workplace accident.
+These employees in particular should have a plan in place for what to do after an Elgin workplace accident.

 Filing a Workers’ Compensation Claim in Illinois

 In Elgin, if an employee suffers physical harm from a work-related illness or injury, they could receive workers’ compensation benefits by filing a claim with the Illinois Workers’ Compensation Commission (IWCC).
 However, if a potential complication or detrimental error occurs during the filing process, or an employee fails to file their claim adequately, it could delay or reduce their benefits, or even result in the denial of their claim entirely.
 A lawyer could advise an individual of what to do after a local work accident.